Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 Jonathan Shavit:
 - made a death screen, a pause screen, and a menu screen (really a title screen)
+- made a minimap that shows dungeon layout, current room, and explored rooms (no indicators for special rooms and the like yet though)

 Karen Shekyan:
 - Fixed Touchy and the coordinate system.
 Now ALL positions are relative to the ROOM.